Spelling Bee

 Find the center letter

 Open the NYT Spelling Bee and identify the letter in the center hexagon.
-Every valid word must include this letter — it's the one constraint that shapes the entire puzzle.
+Every valid word must include this letter.

 Enter your letters